 Founded in 1989 and owned by Richard Braine, Fountain Fine Art has earned a reputation for holding the finest work from some of Wales' and indeed the British Isles' most highly respected artists.
 With pride of place in the centre of town, Fountain Fine Art is located in the picturesque hill top settlement of Llandeilo - a town overlooking the beautiful Carmarthenshire Towy valley below.
 Click here for directions.

-The Arts Council of Wales' Principality Collectorplan scheme makes buying contemporary works of art more affordable by providing interest-free loans to purchase contemporary art and craft in Wales.
+The Arts Council of Wales' Collectorplan scheme makes buying contemporary works of art more affordable by providing interest-free loans to purchase contemporary art and craft in Wales.

-Loans are available for sums up to £2000 with repayment lengths of up to 15 months - all for a deposit of as little as 10%.
+Loans are available for sums up to £5000 with repayment lengths of up to 12 months - all for a deposit of as little as 10%.

 A simple example for Mike Jones' 'Man With Buckets' shown above would be: